Skip to main content

 Students across UK universities report the same friction points.
 Lecture recordings with inaudible audio.
 "Accessible" seating that means sitting alone at the front.
 Quiet study spaces that don't exist or aren't enforced.
 Lifts that break down for weeks.
 Staff who don't know how to turn on the accessibility features in their own rooms.

-Ticked the Box, Missed the Point
+Tick the Box, Miss the Point